norlab/connectedlibtest2/README.md

 # ConnectedLib
-ConnectedLib curriculum content and templates; original code by TASCHA.
+ConnectedLib curriculum content and templates; original code by TASCHA and Mozilla.

 ## File Structure